General admission requirements

 Applicants can verify that their letters of recommendation have been received by the School by viewing the status page of their online application.

-(for the M.Arch. programs only) A digital portfolio (a single PDF document optimized not to exceed 2GB) will need to be uploaded to the online application.
+(for the M.Arch. programs only) A digital portfolio (a single pdf document optimized not to exceed 40MB) is required and must be uploaded to the online application.
 The portfolio will be viewed on computer screens.

 (for the M.E.D. program only) A full and specific description of the applicant’s research proposal is required to be uploaded to the online application form.
 This proposal must include a statement of goals, a proposed study plan, and anticipated results.
 This submission is weighted heavily during the application review process and is considered in the assignment of faculty advisers.
 Do not send a hard copy of the proposal that has been uploaded to the application.